oernster/starrynight-mainsail-theme/README.md

 # starrynight-mainsail-theme
 Theme for MainSail UI for use with klipper (3D printing) with starry backgrounds and nice colours

+Screenshots of the theme can be found in Screenshots.

 # Usage and setup
 1) Download git.